ankurp/Dollar/README.md

 Dollar is a Swift library that provides useful functional programming helper methods without extending any built in objects.
 It is similar to Lo-Dash or Underscore in Javascript.

+Cent is a library that extends certain Swift object types using the extension feature and gives its two cents to Swift language.

 <div style="text-align:center;margin: 0 auto;"><img style="width:250px" src="http://i.imgur.com/zb88jFU.png" alt="Introducing Swift"></div>

 ## Contents ##